THE MISSIONS OF AN ART CENTRE

 He then spends several years as coordinator and co-curator at CAIRN, an art center in the Southern Alps in Digne-les-Bains.
 He subsequently was the curator for contemporary art of Annecy’s Musée-Château, education and documentation manager at CIAP on Vassivière Island, where he initiated the European project ARTools, and education and cultural program manager at Cneai in Chatou.

-Secretary General of TRAM, the contemporary art network in Paris and its region since 2014, he joins Crédac in August 2018.
+Secretary General of TRAM, the contemporary art network in Paris and its region since 2014, he joined Crédac in August 2018.

 - JULIA LECLERC — Mediator